MrMirhan/Radio-Garden-API/README.md

 | latitude     | String | 40.7279          | Latitude of the client's location, determined via their IP address  |
 | longitude    | String | 73.9966          | Longitude of the client's location, determined via their IP address |
 | metro_code   | String | 501              | Area code if in the United States, 0 otherwise                      |

+## Notes

+- GET /identify is another endpoint, though it doesn't return any response.
+Possibly used for analytics.